-During the first lockdown people receiving benefits were not required to attend JobCentre appointments - alternative arrangements had been put in place.
+During the first lockdown people receiving benefits were not required to attend Jobcentre appointments - alternative arrangements were put in place.

 In July 2020 the Department began the process of reopening Jobcentres but with a limited service.